Driving the paved mountain road to the border at Sotk Pass

-Zodskij pereval is an international high mountain pass at an elevation of 2.420m above the sea level, on the Azerbaijan and Armenia border.
+Sotk Pass is an international high mountain pass at an elevation of 2.374m (7,788ft) above the sea level, located on the border of Azerbaijan and Armenia.

 Is the road to Pereval Zodskij unpaved?

 The road through the pass, also known as Zod, Zodskiy, Zodskij or Sotk, was extremely defiant and totally unpaved.
 But on 2017 the road was paved and now has very good conditions, but features countless hairpin turns.
 Do not travel this road in severe weather conditions.